Chapter Fifty: Triumphus

 The morning after the cleansing of Amaranthine, I had another encounter from the other side of the Veil.

 It started off innocently enough, for me at least.
 I was having a perfectly good dream about living on Earth again, having found a portal back to my world of birth.
 I had brought Julie and Tam to meet my extended family.
 My brother and his numerous, swarming kids.
-Though perhaps I should be less critical of that last detail given that I broke his record by nearly double.
+Though perhaps I should be less critical of that last detail given that I broke his record by more than double.
 My parents, whom not even my idealistic dreaming could paint as approving of the whole arrangement.
 My sister and my niece Little Sam, who was not so little any more and was delighted to meet the newcomers.
 Though she turned out differently in reality, as some of you dear readers are undoubtedly aware.

 No one seemed to remark on the fact that the women beside me were from another world, made so obvious by Tam's horns.
 It was a strange but happy dream.
 Shrinks would no doubt have had a field day analysing it.